Jerling1989/Basic_Portfolio/README.md

 # Basic_Portfolio

-This is a simple portfolio site made with only HTML and CSS
+This is a very simple portfolio site I made with just HTML and CSS.
+It was done during a quick exercise at Rutgers to lay out some of the foundations of web design.
+The website is not mobile responsive, that feature was added to another repository.

+---

 - The first page the user will land on is the home or "about" page.
 It has a picture of me along with a description of who I am.
 It also has links to my GitHub, LinkedIn, and Stack Overflow accounts, as does every other page on this website.
 ![ABOUT](assets/images/read_me/about.png)